 The most popular place to stay when visiting Acadia National Park is Bar Harbor.
 This quaint town is located on Mount Desert Island, just under 10 minutes from some areas of Acadia National Park.
 The town itself is very charming and has restaurants, shops, parks, and places to stay.

-Ellsworth, which is larger than Bar Harbor, is under a 30 minute drive from the park and offers more traditional hotel options, plus more dining options and grocery stores.
+Ellsworth, which is larger than Bar Harbor, is under a 30 minute drive from the park.
+It offers more traditional hotel options, plus more dining options and grocery stores.
 It is also more affordable than staying in Bar Harbor, which can be a bit pricey.

 Here are some options in both areas!

 There are a handful of camping options in and around the park, which offer sites for tents and/or RVs.
 One thing to note about camping in this area (and Maine in general) is that they are not open year round.
-Most campgrounds are open mid-May to mid-October and during our visit in mid to late May, all of the campgrounds were closed.
+Most campgrounds are open mid-May to mid-October.
+During our visit in mid to late May, all of the campgrounds were closed.

 In Acadia National Park

 Acadia National Park has two campgrounds on Mount Desert Island, Blackwoods and Seawall.
 Both have over 200 sites and can accommodate tents and RVs, but do not have electric hookups.
-The price ranges from $22-$30 a night depending on the site and reservations can be made two months in advance and get booked up quickly!
+The price ranges from $22-$30 a night depending on the site.
+Reservations can be made two months in advance and get booked up quickly!

 Outside the Park

-There are a bunch of campgrounds near the park and a couple that have come highly recommended to us are Bar Harbor Campground, Mount Desert Campground (no RVs over 20 feet or dogs), Smuggler’s Den Campground, and the KOA Bar Harbor/Oceanside Holiday.
+There are tons of campgrounds near the park.
+A few that have come highly recommended to us are Bar Harbor Campground, Mount Desert Campground (no RVs over 20 feet or dogs), Smuggler’s Den Campground, and the KOA Bar Harbor/Oceanside Holiday.